talyaron/full-stack-INT-summer/apps/checkMath/explanation.md

 1) create a page where there is an aritmetic question, and only if the user answerd correctly, you will give him a bravo alert, otherwise, give negative alert.
-2) create both numbers randomly (and the number should be integers), and check against the user's answer.
+2) generate both numbers randomly (and the number should be integers), and check against the user's answer.
 The numbers should be bigger than 20; . try to soilve by 13:30